rse-ops/flux-core-python/doc/man7/flux-broker-attributes.rst

 LOGGING
 =======

-log-ring-used
-   The number of log entries currently stored in the ring buffer.

 log-ring-size [Updates: C, R]
    The maximum number of log entries that can be stored in the ring buffer.
    Default: ``1024``.

-log-count
-   The number of log entries ever stored in the ring buffer.

 log-forward-level [Updates: C, R]
    Log entries at :linux:man3:`syslog` level at or below this value